samogden/CST334-assignments/programming-assignments/PA3/README.md

 Note, you'll be using the first four functions to build the last two functions.
 Think about how to use this to de-duplicate your code as much as possible!

+Another note:
+Some of these functions will be setting error codes!
+Do not use the raw numbers for this -- instead, use the error codes from `student_code.h`!
+Failure to do so will result in a points deduction.

 ### Getting started

 Setting up this project is very similar to [PA1](../PA1) and [PA2](../PA2), so please check those out if you have questions!